Partition of India: Resettlement in India

 Sindhi Hindus settled predominantly in Gujarat, Maharashtra, and Rajasthan.
-Substantial, however, were also settled in Madhya Pradesh, A few also settled in Delhi.
+Substantial numbers, however, were also settled in Madhya Pradesh, A few also settled in Delhi.
 A new township was established for Sindhi Hindu refugees in Maharashtra.
 The Governor-General of India, Sir Rajagopalachari, laid the foundation for this township and named it Ulhasnagar ('city of joy').

-Substantial communities of Hindu Gujarati and Marathi Refugees who had lived in cities of Sindh and Southern Punjab were also resettled in Cities of Modern-day Gujarat and Maharashtra.
+Substantial communities of Hindu Gujarati and Marathi Refugees who had lived in the cities of Sindh and Southern Punjab were also resettled in the cities of modern-day Gujarat and Maharashtra.

-A small community of Pashtun Hindus from Loralai, Balochistan was also settled City of Jaipur.
+A small community of Pashtun Hindus from Loralai, Balochistan was also settled in Jaipur.
 Today they number around 1,000.

+Refugee camps

+The list below shows the number of relief camps in districts of Punjab and their population up to December 1948.

 Resettlement in Pakistan

 The 1951 Census of Pakistan recorded that the most significant number of Muslim refugees came from the East Punjab and nearby Rajputana states (Alwar and Bharatpur).
 They numbered 5,783,100 and constituted 80.1% of Pakistan's total refugee population.
 This was the effect of the retributive ethnic cleansing on both sides of the Punjab where the Muslim population of East Punjab was forcibly expelled like the Hindu/Sikh population in West Punjab.

-Migration from other regions of India were as follows: Bihar, West Bengal and Orissa, 700,300 or 9.8%; UP and Delhi 464,200 or 6.4%; Gujarat and Bombay, 160,400 or 2.2%; Bhopal and Hyderabad 95,200 or 1.2%; and Madras and Mysore 18,000 or 0.2%.
+Migration from other regions of India were as follows: Bihar, West Bengal, and Orissa, 700,300 or 9.8%; UP and Delhi 464,200 or 6.4%; Gujarat and Bombay, 160,400 or 2.2%; Bhopal and Hyderabad 95,200 or 1.2%; and Madras and Mysore 18,000 or 0.2%.

 So far as their settlement in Pakistan is concerned, 97.4% of the refugees from East Punjab and its contiguous areas went to West Punjab; 95.9% from Bihar, West Bengal and Orissa to the erstwhile East Pakistan; 95.5% from UP and Delhi to West Pakistan, mainly in Karachi Division of Sindh; 97.2% from Bhopal and Hyderabad to West Pakistan, mainly Karachi; and 98.9% from Bombay and Gujarat to West Pakistan, largely to Karachi; and 98.9% from Madras and Mysore went to West Pakistan, mainly Karachi.

 West Punjab received the largest number of refugees (73.1%), mainly from East Punjab and its contiguous areas.
 Sindh received the second largest number of refugees, 16.1% of the total migrants, while the Karachi division of Sindh received 8.5% of the total migrant population.
 East Bengal received the third-largest number of refugees, 699,100, who constituted 9.7% of the total Muslim refugee population in Pakistan.
 66.7% of the refugees in East Bengal originated from West Bengal, 14.5% from Bihar and 11.8% from Assam.

 NWFP and Baluchistan received the lowest number of migrants.
 NWFP received 51,100 migrants (0.7% of the migrant population) while Baluchistan received 28,000 (0.4% of the migrant population).

-The Government undertook a census of refugees in West Punjab in 1948, which displayed their place of origin in India.
+The government undertook a census of refugees in West Punjab in 1948, which displayed their place of origin in India.